 Kumano Kodo Pilgrimage

 Koyasan is also part of the famous Kumano Kodo Pilgrimage, a network of hiking trails that have been in use for over 1,000 years and are designated UNESCO World Heritage.
 The Kohechi trail connects Koyasan to the Kumano shrines.
-However, this trail is quite the challenge and takes about one week to complete.
-When you want to walk the Kohechi trail, you are recommended to carefully plan your trip!
+However, completing this trail is quite a challenge at times and it takes about one week to complete.
+When you want to walk the Kohechi trail, you are advised to carefully plan your trip!

 Shikoku 88 Temples Pilgrimage